Book 1

 Enhancements

 Return HTTP response code 429 - Too Many Requests.
-Also, return response headers to let the user know they are being throttled, and how much time they need to wait (backoff/cooldown/retry after).
+Also, return response headers (like X-Ratelimit-RetryAfter) to let the user know they are being throttled, and how much time they need to wait (backoff/cooldown/retry after).

 Issues